From The Menu · 2022 · Reconstructed

 - Melt the dark chocolate gently.

-- Build each s'more: a graham square, a swipe of dark chocolate, a generous spoon of marshmallow.
-Torch the marshmallow until blistered, cap with a second graham, and finish with a fleck of flaky salt.
+- Build each s'more: a graham square, a swipe of dark chocolate, a generous spoon of the marshmallow meringue.
+Torch it until blistered, cap with a second graham, and finish with a fleck of flaky salt.

-- Serve at once, while the marshmallow is still warm and molten.
+- Serve at once, while the meringue is still warm and molten.